objetos/q_p5fx/visit_quadrille.md

 ## visitQuadrille(quadrille, fx, cells)

-The sketch below implements a visit to the upper quadrille to clearing the `lime` and `olive` cells which have more than two neighbors and stores the result in the lower quadrille:
+The sketch below implements a visit to the upper quadrille to clearing the `yellow` and `blue` cells which have more than two neighbors and stores the result in the lower quadrille:

 {{< p5-global-iframe lib1="https://cdn.jsdelivr.net/gh/objetos/p5.quadrille.js/p5.quadrille.js" width="625" height="425" >}}
 `use strict`;